This post is also available in: Persian

 A request for a Federal Court review of a decision made by the Immigration and Refugee Board automatically puts a removal order on hold, and you are allowed to remain in Canada until you receive the Federal Court’s assessment of your case.
 The Court can either find no errors with the original decision regarding your case, in which case the removal order is reinstated and you have 30 days to leave Canada, or the court can return your case to the Refugee Protection Division for further examination before arriving at a final decision.

-Click here for more information of the Refugee Appeal Process and more about the Hierarchy of Canadian Immigration Court.
+Click here for more information about the Refugee Appeal Process and more about the Hierarchy of Canadian Immigration Court.

 This division covers issues relating to appealing your status based on presenting evidence that indicates the decision made regarding your case had errors as far as the facts and/or the law and present evidence that was ‘not reasonably’ available earlier in your claim for Refugee Protection.